NATSUEND02/NATSUEND02.github.io/README.md

 # ProyectoFinal-CodoACodo

-This project was developed by the students Ana Kuenneth, Hector Tula and Ignacio Mola Olivera to fulfill the tasks described in the "TPO Desarrollo Web HTML, CSS y Javascript" for the course "Codo a Codo - 23030 - Python FullStack" Imparted by Engineer Anderson Ocana.
+This project was developed by the students Ana Rosa Soria Kuenneth, Hector Tula and Ignacio Mola Olivera to fulfill the tasks described in the "TPO Desarrollo Web HTML, CSS y Javascript" for the course "Codo a Codo - 23030 - Python FullStack" Imparted by Engineer Anderson Ocana.

 You may see the website in action here: https://natsuend02.github.io/